1987–88 WHL season

-The 1987–88 WHL season was the 22nd season for the Western Hockey League.
-Fourteen teams completed a 72-game season.
-The Medicine Hat Tigers won their second consecutive President's Cup and Memorial Cup.
+The 1987–88 WHL season was the 22nd season of the Western Hockey League (WHL), featuring fourteen teams and a 72-game season.
+The Saskatoon Blades won their third Scotty Munro Memorial Trophy for best regular season record.
+In the playoffs, the Medicine Hat Tigers won their second consecutive President's Cup, defeating the Kamloops Blazers in the championship series.
+The Tigers advanced to the 1988 Memorial Cup tournament, where they won their second straight Memorial Cup title.